BurnOutTrader/tick-trader/README.md

 ## Current limitations and planned work

-- SHM data plane for Depth/Quotes: to be introduced for even lower latency and CPU overhead with AnnounceShm messages.
+- SHM data plane for Depth/Quotes: AnnounceShm path implemented and cached in the Router; providers announce SHM on first subscribe for Quotes/Depth using tt-shm helpers.
+Next step: implement actual shared memory segments and seqlock snapshots with writers in workers and zero-copy readers in clients.
-- Full out-of-process ProviderWorker processes: protocol exists in outline; current workers are in-process.
+- Full out-of-process ProviderWorker processes: Scaffolding added (providers::ipc) with a minimal command protocol; current workers are in-process.
+Next step: spawn/process management and UDS/TCP transport.
 - Remove legacy Request variants once all clients use key-based messages.